rishi871/unique-random-number-server/README.md

 -   **Guaranteed Uniqueness**: Every request to `/random` gets a new number that has never been seen before.
 -   **Horizontal Scalability**: Built on a **sharded database architecture** to distribute write load, allowing the system to scale beyond a single database server.
 -   **High Performance**: Built with FastAPI and Uvicorn for asynchronous, non-blocking I/O.
 -   **Persistent & Resilient**: State is persisted in a robust PostgreSQL database cluster.
-The design is resilient to single-shard failures.
--   **Dynamic Configuration**: Uses Pydantic settings to manage configuration via environment variables or `.env` files, allowing easy deployment to any environment (local, staging, production) without code changes.
+-   **Dynamic Configuration**: Uses Pydantic settings to manage configuration via environment variables or `.env` files, allowing easy deployment to any environment.
--   **Dockerized Development Environment**: Includes a `docker-compose.yml` file to instantly set up the complete sharded database backend locally.
+-   **Dockerized Environments**: Includes `docker-compose.yml` files for both development and isolated testing database clusters.
--   **Production-Ready Logging**: Implements centralized, rotating file-based logging for easy monitoring and debugging.
+-   **Production-Ready Logging**: Implements rotating file-based logging for easy monitoring.
+-   **Tested**: Includes a full integration test suite using `pytest` that runs against a real database cluster.

 ## Project Structure